• Facebook

 Northern New York Philanthropy Center

-The Northern New York Community Foundation is pleased to open its doors to the community at the Northern New York Philanthropy Center by allowing local nonprofit and community organizations to use its conference rooms and meeting facilities.
-Our vision is to become a gathering place for community philanthropy; a physical place where we welcome donors, nonprofit and community organizations to join together, address community issues of shared concern and promote improved quality of life for our region.
+The Northern New York Community Foundation is pleased to open its doors to the community at the Northern New York Philanthropy Center by allowing local nonprofit and community organizations to use its first-floor conference rooms and meeting facilities.
+Our vision is to serve as a gathering place for community philanthropy; a physical place where we welcome donors, nonprofit, and community organizations to join together, address community issues of shared concern, and promote improved quality of life for our region.

 Location